Struggling with credit card debt? Get your FREE quote today!

 2. Go online and search for each product you need to buy.
 Then compare prices from the various retailers who are offering said product.

-3. Write down the best prices, where you can buy the goods, and which retailer is offering the lowest price because you may be able to get price matching in-stores.
-Also, note the better online deals versus the cheaper in-store deals.
+3. Write down the best prices, where you can buy the goods, and which retailer is offering the lowest price because you may be able to get price-matching in-store.
+Note when deals are better online versus the in-store deals.

-5. Once Black Friday and Cyber Monday deals start popping up, begin comparing their prices to the prices you’ve found to see where the best deals really are.
+5. Once Black Friday and Cyber Monday deals start popping up, compare their prices to the prices you’ve found to see where the best deals really are.

-6. Keep an eye out for the extreme deals early and take advantage of them.
-This will also help reduce the number of transactions you need to make on Black Friday and Cyber Monday.
-And it can help you avoid debt.
+6. Keep an eye out for the extreme deals and take advantage of them.
+This will also help reduce the number of transactions you need to make on Black Friday and Cyber Monday which can help you avoid debt.

 7. Finally, limit Black Friday and Cyber Monday shopping to products and stores that actually offer the best deals.